QuickFastly/Nova-Regna/World/Cultures & Ethnicities/Chiya/Chiya.md

   </table>
 </div>

-The Taesian people are the second ethnic group of [[Chiyan]] lineage that came to be through the growing regional differences among the first Sun people, migrating south from what is now [[Tanbaek]] to what is now [[Tanje]], [[Sangyon]].
+The Taesian people are the second ethnic group of [[Chiya]] lineage that came to be through the growing regional differences among the first Sun people, migrating south from what is now [[Tanbaek]] to what is now [[Tanje]], [[Sangyon]].
 Their language, Talidah, is a relative of the Sun language, Nirukti, but today only shares a small number of common words.
 Their language shares some similarity with Yáhuà, the language spoken by the Suo people, suggesting frequent cultural exchange despite the distance.

 ### Jeonese people